 After completing a degree in English at Duke University, Anne started her career as a writer focusing on medical news and conference reporting for organizations including the American Cancer Society and WebMD.
 Her interest in scientifically rigorous medical content led her to specialise in CME, where she spent 15 years as a medical writer developing grant proposals and CME programme content for medical societies and global CME providers.
 With growing expertise in CME content strategy and outcomes assessment, her role expanded to that of scientific director and, more recently, director of education and quality improvement.

 In 2018, Anne completed her MSc in Pharmaceutical Outcomes and Policy with a concentration in medication errors, patient safety, and quality improvement.
 She is a certified healthcare CPD professional (CHCP) and a certified professional in healthcare quality (CPHQ).

 Camilla has a BSc in Biology and after three years working as a researcher at the DIBIT AIDS Immunopathogenesis department, she joined Chiesi Farmaceutici, an Italian leading pharmaceutical company, where she covered medical sales and international marketing positions for few years, focussing on developing business and marketing strategies for the Chiesi respiratory portfolio.

 After moving to the UK, she worked for 10 years in medical communications, managing a variety of marketing and publication activities on behalf of leading pharmaceutical companies.

-Marianne joined Siyemi Learning in 2016 and also serves as Secretariat for the Good CME Practice Group.
+Alison supports the delivery team at Siyemi Learning and serves as Secretariat for the Good CME Practice Group.
 Alison is also a qualified acupuncturist as well as an Jujutsu instructor.